pologrp/polo/docs/index.rst

 How to Install
 --------------

-Because PBOpt is header-only, it is enough to copy the contents of the ``include`` directory to one of the search paths of your compiler.
+Because POLO is header-only, it is enough to copy the contents of the ``include`` directory to one of the search paths of your compiler.
 If you have cmake_ installed on your system, you can issue the following commands on your
 terminal: